DomVinyard/auth0-react-node-ts/README.md

 ## Workshop

-The Quick Start below will get you up and running quickly but for a deep dive we recommend working through the [Auth0 React Workshop](https://github.com/jamesqquick/auth0-react-workshop).
+The Quick Start below will get you up and running quickly but for a deep dive we recommend working through the official [Auth0 React Workshop](https://github.com/jamesqquick/auth0-react-workshop).

 ## Quick Start